 1. Always use tools to check information before answering.

-2. When final answer is decided, set action to 'final_answer'.
+2. When final answer is determined, set action to 'final_answer'.

 3. action_input must be valid JSON format or string.